The Boy fell.

 Red finally licked him again and ruffed.

 “Yeah.
 Let’s do this.”
 The Boy didn’t know he was still crying.
 When he wiped his cheeks this time, some of the muck flaked away from his dark skin.

 Now he knew what this place held.
-Monsters, magic leaves, things all meant to stop him and eat him and stop him and hurt him, and though he didn’t know where they were going or why they had to run, it had to be better than here.
-Red was limping now, too, but kept going, pulling the Boy along like he knew the way.
+Monsters, magic leaves, things all meant to stop him and eat him and stop him and hurt him, and though he didn’t know where he was going or why he had to run, anywhere had to be better than here.
+Red was limping now, too, but kept going, pulling the Boy like he knew the way.

-The forest broke so suddenly it was as though somebody had come down and chopped it off with an axe.
+The forest broke so suddenly it was as though somebody had come from the sky and chopped it off with an axe.

 The Boy knew he had to leave him behind.

-Went to his knees, and hugged his dog.
+Knew, and went to his knees, and hugged his dog.
 Cried… but not so much.
-These were good things, coming next.
+These were good things coming next.

 Red leaned into him and wagged his tail, not the crazy-happy fast kind, but the comfort kind, like the beating of his heart.
 They stayed there, safe, able to rest, until finally, he nudged the Boy one more time, and the Boy left a messy kiss on the top of Red’s head before turning to go.
 The breeze rose, and the grass waved, and the field swallowed the Boy with a gentle, day-dream sigh.

 Red went home.
 Limping, flinching at the roughness of pavement on his torn-up paws.
 Past the houses, past the mailboxes, past the hedges that were not his, and finally to the door he knew well.

 The door hung open, and weeping spilled outside.